This is a collection of frequently asked questions about the VOXEL-MAN 3D Printing module.

 3 Is there a 3D printer included?

-No, a 3D printer is not included, but you can most likely use the models with your favorite 3D printer.
+No, a 3D printer is not included, but you can most likely print the models with your favorite 3D printer.

 4 Does it work with my 3D printer?

 Most likely, yes.
-VOXEL-MAN 3D Printing supports all popular 3D printing formats (3MF, AMF, OBJ, STL).
+VOXEL-MAN 3D Printing supports all popular 3D printing formats including Wavefront (OBJ), Stereolithography (STL), Additive Manufacturing (AMF) and 3D Manufacturing (3MF), making it compatible with almost all 3D printers.

 Note however that 3D models created from medical image data tend to be considerably larger and more complex than conventional models created with CAD or 3D modeling applications.
 Therefore, they cannot be guaranteed to be suitable for every 3D printer.